 Withdrawing money from a domiciliary account

 You can withdraw cash in the same currency it was sent from your domiciliary account.
 The process is the same as the withdrawal from your regular naira account.
 If you wish not to collect your cash in the currency it was sent, you can request its equivalent from your local bank.

 - Go to the nearest branch of your bank once you receive an alert about the international wire transfer.

 - Meet the person in charge of foreign currency transactions.

 - Get the withdrawal slip, complete the withdrawal slip and hand it over for processing.

 To receive western union money transfer via Quickteller to your bank account

-QUICKTELLER Platform is a financial service application that allows you to purchase airtime, pay bills, send and receive money via the web (www.quickteller.com).
+QUICKTELLER Platform is a financial service application that allows you to purchase airtime, pay bills, and send and receive money via the web (www.quickteller.com).

 Follow the following steps to receive funds from Western Union using Quickteller

 - Visit www.quickteller.com and signup for a Quickteller account

 - Click on the Send and Receive Money tile

 - Then click on the Western Union tile